-Extra waste includes the gift wrappers, ribbons, Christmas cards, decorations, and other stuff that people throw away after the holidays.
-If only people would learn to reuse or recycle these things, our planet will be much better off.
+Extra waste includes gift wrappers, ribbons, Christmas cards, decorations, and other stuff that people throw away after the holidays.
+If only people would learn to reuse or recycle these things, our planet would be much better off.
 For example, if families just reuse two feet of ribbon, think about the 38,000 miles of ribbon saved.
 If individuals re-use gift wraps, such as gift bags and wrapping paper, imagine how much paper will be saved.

 If you would like to take part in this earth-friendly movement, then you’ll want to take a look at these awesome tips you can adopt during the holidays.
 Check them out below:

 Christmas Card Recycling

 Tip #1: Turn them into handmade Christmas cards

 Don’t throw away the Christmas cards you receive.
 Recycle them by reusing the decorative part of the cards.
 Just buy a pack of thin cards and adhesive.
 Cut off the back part of the card and mount the graphic design on a blank card.
 Fold in half and write your Christmas greetings inside.